James Munro (racing driver): Racing career

-After his New Zealand kart career Munro started racing cars in 2013.
+After his New Zealand kart career, Munro started racing cars in 2013.
 Racing a Mygale Munro won the New Zealand Formula Ford Championship winning ten out of fifteen races.
 He graduated into the fastest racing series in New Zealand, the Toyota Racing Series.
 Munro won one race at Timaru.
 The young driver finished seventh in the series championship.
 He was the second best scoring Kiwi, behind Damon Leitch who placed third.
-In the regular season Munro competed in the Formula Pilota China series.
+In the regular season, Munro competed in the Formula Pilota China series.
 The series, using Tatuus FA010 Formula Abarth chassis with Volkswagen engines, ran on Asian circuits in China, South-Korea and Malaysia.
 Munro won the championship with Cebu Pacific Air by KCMG, a team headed by former racing driver John O'Hara.
 The Kiwi driver started the season with six straight race wins at Zhuhai and Shanghai.
 Munro won two more races at both circuits later in the season claiming the championship.

-For 2015 Munro started the season again in the Toyota Racing Series.
+For 2015, Munro started the season again in the Toyota Racing Series.
 The series introduced a new car, the Tatuus FT50, with a new chassis and updated aerodynamics.
 Munro was less successful with only one podium finish, a second place at Teretonga Park.
-In the strong international field Munro placed ninth in the championship standings, again the second Kiwi behind Damon Leitch.
+In the strong international field, Munro placed ninth in the championship standings, again the second Kiwi behind Damon Leitch.
 During the regular summer season Munro started in the inaugural F4 Japanese Championship with KCMG.
 Initially announced competing the full season, Munro left the series after two rounds.
 Munro also competed in the Sepang 12 Hours along with Martin Rump, Afiq Yazid and Yuan Bo in a Lamborghini Huracán Super Trofeo.
 The team finished eleventh overall, winning the Pro-Am class.
-At the end of the season Munro rejoined KCMG to race the season opener of the 2015–16 Asian Le Mans Series.
+At the end of the season, Munro rejoined KCMG to race the season opener of the 2015–16 Asian Le Mans Series.
 At Fuji Speedway Munro was joined by Christian Ried and team principal Paul Ip. in the GT Am class finishing eighth overall, fifth in class.

-His third season in the Toyota Racing Series was the most successful.
-Munro scored three podium finishes and finished seventh in the season standings.
+Munro's third season in the Toyota Racing Series was the most successful, as he scored three podium finishes and finished seventh in the season standings.
 The New Zealander signed with Team Pelfrey to compete in the American USF2000 series.
-During pre-season testing at Barber Motorsports Park finished second in the fifth test session.
+During pre-season testing at Barber Motorsports Park, he finished second in the fifth test session.
 After two unsuccessful events at St. Petersburg and Barber Motorsports Park, Munro left the series.